Please note: These links take you to external websites. The National Centre of Excellence for Islamic Studies is not responsible for their content.

 - Victorian Multicultural Commission

-- Of particular interest to teachers will be the Multifaith Multicultural Youth Network (MMYN).
-The MMYN was established in 2007 to focus on issues relevant to young people of diverse faiths and cultures.
-The MMYN is comprised of 20 young people representing different faiths, cultures and life experience.
-Through the Victorian Multicultural Commission (VMC) and the Office for Youth (OFY) the MMYN provides advice to the Victorian Government on a range of multifaith, multicultural youth issues and initiatives.
+- Established in 1983, the Victorian Multicultural Commission (VMC) has provided independent advice to the Victorian Government to inform the development of legislative and policy frameworks, as well as the delivery of services to our culturally, linguistically and religiously diverse society.
+Of particular interest to teachers will be the Multicultural Youth Network (MYN).
+Through the Victorian Multicultural Commission (VMC) and the Office for Youth (OFY) the MYN provides advice to the Victorian Government on a range of multifaith, multicultural youth issues and initiatives.

-- The Living in Harmony Programme is an Australian Government initiative administered by the Department of Immigration and Citizenship (DIAC).
-The Programme is designed to encourage all Australians to contribute to, and build upon Australia's social cohesion.
+- Harmony Day is an Australian Government initiative administered by the Department of Home Affairs.
+Harmony Day is a day to celebrate Australian multiculturalism, based on the successful integration of migrants into our community.
+The day is designed to encourage all Australians to contribute to, and build upon Australia's social cohesion.